klemens-st/gui-for-lcp/gui-for-lcp/README.txt

 ==Development==

+GUI for List Category Posts is open source software.
 You can find the development version of the plugin on [Github](https://github.com/zymeth25/gui-for-lcp).

-All suggestions and contributions are welcome.
+All suggestions and contributions are welcome :) Fork it, read the respository's readme and start helping with the development!

 This is a very early version of GUI for List Category Posts so users' feedback is *more than welcome* :)

+==Support==

-Please use the support forum for issues with **using** the plugin and Github issues for discussing **code changes** and **bugs**.
+Please use the support forum for questions about **using** the plugin.
+Use Github issues for discussing **code changes** and **bugs**.

 == Installation ==